powerhome/oss-guide/docs/publishing/prepare.md

 ## Select the Appropriate License

 The SDRB is here to help you license your project.
 For an overview of open source licenses, check out [What is an open source license](../resources/license.html)?
-We prefer publishing code under permissive open source licenses such as Apache License 2.0, BSD 3-Clause, or MIT.
+We prefer publishing code under permissive open source licenses such as BSD 3-Clause, MIT or Apache License 2.0.
 We publish under other licenses when the specifics of the project warrant their use.
 Specifically:

 - We match the license to the project's needs.
-We usually consider the Apache 2.0 License as our go to option.
-When publishing code to certain communities, we may opt to use a license that is more consistent with the rest of the community. e.g. Node.JS projects tend to be licensed under the terms of the MIT license.
+We usually consider the MIT as our go to option.
+When publishing code to certain communities, we may opt to use a license that is more consistent with the rest of the community.
 - We may publish sample code under the zLib or MIT-0 licenses because they don't require users to carry attribution forward.
 This makes sense for sample code that users might include in their apps.
 - Some projects contain dependencies that require us to use a GPL license in the code.
 That's fine too.